grocy/grocy-desktop/README.md

 ## User data synchronization

-If you want to have grocy-desktop on more than one machine, you can enable synchronization of all user data via `File -> Enable user data synchronization`.
+If you want to have Grocy Desktop on more than one machine, you can enable synchronization of all user data via `File -> Enable user data synchronization`.
 All user data will be exported to the selected directory an closing the application and restored on application start (e. g. use any cloud-synced directory for that).

 ## Motivation